BOEM25/cw-homepage/src/pages/blog/2020-03-15-six-steps-for-solving-programming-interview-problems.md

 > ### The Sum of Pairs Problem
 >
-> Given a list of numbers and a number k, return whether true if any two numbers sum to k, and false if there is no combination of numbers that sums to k.
+> Given a list of numbers and a number k, return true if any two numbers in the array sum to k, and false if there is no combination of numbers that sums to k.

 > For example, given [12, 13, 4, 3] and k of 7, return true since 4 + 3 is 7.